ThymenVg/Beats-Of-Golf/README.md

 - Redudent spaces in commands

 ## Usage
 Some program requires admin priv. and as a result give a pop up this disturbs the flow of the program.
-To bypass this disable these kind notifications **DO SO AT YOUR OWN RISK**
+To bypass this disable these notifications **DO SO AT YOUR OWN RISK**
 1. Open windows search
 2. type "change user account control setting"
 3. drag the slider all the way down to "never notify"
 4. click "ok"

+If you wish the program to automatically start when the computer boots, follow these steps:
+1. Open the locally downloaded repository folder
+2. Copy the full path of the executable (.exe)
+3. Press window+R
+4. Enter "shell:startup"
+5. Press enter
+6. In the startup folder right click -> new -> shortcut
+7. Paste the executable's full path
+8. Click "next"
+9. Give the shortcut a name to your desire
+10. finally click "finish"

 ## Credits

 Special thanks to Aäron Leman (https://www.linkedin.com/in/a%C3%A4ronleman/), he helped me brainstorm :P